codelingo/docs/docs/concepts/examples.md

   doc: example doc
   flows:
     codelingo/review:
-      comments: This is a function, name 'writeMsg', but you probably knew that.
+      comment: This is a function, name 'writeMsg', but you probably knew that.
   query:
     import codelingo/ast/go
     @review.comment